 In Japan, we have an additional specific problem.
 That is, we still have a huge amount of excess pension liabilities in balance sheet (Part 2), as already explained.
 Sweden has no such problem.
 We have several ideas to diminish excess liabilities.
 One employer group (Keizai-Douyukai) observes that the KNH is in fact facing bankruptcy.
 If the KNH goes in to liquidation, the entitled benefits should be cut down by about 30 percent (220 trillion yen) including benefits to current pensioners.
-The remaining excess pension liabilities (230 trillion yen) can be financed through issuing consols (110 trillion yen) and increased consumption-based tax (120 trillion yen).
-However, the proposed cut-down of entitled benefits seems much too radical to be accepted by current aged and middle-aged population groups.
+The remaining excess pension liabilities (230 trillion yen) can be financed through issuing consols (110 trillion yen) and increased consumption-based tax (120 trillion yen).7 However, the proposed cut-down of entitled benefits seems much too radical to be accepted by current aged and middle-aged population groups.

-The Ministry of Health, Labor and Welfare (MHLW), Japan, is currently proposing to increase the contribution rate step by step from the current 13.58 percentage point to about 20 percentage point by 20207, along with a further reduction in future benefits by introducing "macroeconomic" indexation which adjusts benefits just in line with changes in net aggregate amounts of wages and salaries.
-These measures will induce huge excess assets in Part 1 balance sheet whereby decreasing the large excess liabilities of Part 2 balance sheet.
-It seems as if we cut a wood not with a saw but with scissors.
+The ruling coalition parties (Liberal Democratic Party and New Komeito) and the Japanese government are currently proposing to increase the contribution rate step by step from the current 13.58 percentage point to 18.30 percentage point by 20178, along with a further reduction in future benefits by about 15 percent in the end by introducing a "demographic factor" in indexing benefits.
+It is anticipated that the benefit will decrease by 0.9 percent every year in real terms for the next 15 - 20 years.
+These measures will induce huge excess assets in Part 1 balance sheet whereby offsetting the large excess liabilities of Part 2 balance sheet (see Figure 6).
+It seems as if we cut a paper not with scissors but with a saw.
 Younger generations are most likely to intensify their distrust against Government.
-The incentive-compatibility problem or the drop-out problem will become graver.
-The management (Nippon Keidanren) and trade unions (Rengo) both oppose any further increases of more than 15 percentage point in the KNH contribution rate.
-The MHLW shows a great interest in switching the system to a Swedish-type NDC, as well.
-It believes, however, that the switch can become realistic only after the KNH contribution rate reaches the peak level in 20 years.8
+The incentive-compatibility problem or the drop-out

-6 Keizai-Doyukai is further asking a privatization of earnings-related pensions.
+7 Keizai-Doyukai is further asking a privatization of earnings-related pensions.